What plans does the AAS have in place for the AAS2021 conference as it relates to the COVID-19 Pandemic?

 I am submitting an Individual Paper Proposal; can I apply for travel funding?

 No. AAS International Exchange Travel Grants are available only to individuals participating in organized sessions (see Call for Papers for more details).
+However, students accepted to present an individual paper are eligible to receive the Graduate Student Travel Stipend.

 When is the registration deadline for panel participants?